mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 * For all other requests, Nginx forwards the request to the flask-upload-demo app.
 * flask-upload-demo can write new files to GCS, also via the gcsfuse utility.

 This architecture satisfies the goals I defined at the top of the post.
 Everything in the VM is disposable because GCS stores all the permanent state.
-All application code is in a Docker container, which makes deployments simple and atomic.
+All app code is in a Docker container, which makes deployments simple and atomic.

 # Creating a GCS bucket (optional)